top of page

 0.jpg

-I'm Jess, an interdisciplinary artist, facilitator and ecotherapist living in the Black Mountains, Wales.
+I'm Jess, a Multidisciplinary Artist, Facilitator and Ecotherapist living in the Black Mountains, Wales.

 My work grows out of a deep curiosity for how we relate to ourselves, each other, and the wider living world.
-With over fifteen years’ experience in creative, therapeutic and nature-based practice, I bring together ecosomatic movement, visual arts and participatory experiences that foreground ecological awareness, co-creation and collective care.
-My practice is shaped by influences from Butoh, environmental movement and ecosophy; exploring slow, attentive ways of being with the body that honour relationships with place, memory and the more-than-human.
+With over fifteen years’ experience across creative, therapeutic, and nature-based practices, I bring together ecosomatic movement, visual arts, and participatory experiences that centre ecological awareness, wellbeing and collective care.
+My work is shaped by the field of ecology, the Japanese avant-garde dance form Butoh, and an ongoing inquiry into more relational ways of being with the body and land, honouring the diversity of our connections with place and more-than-human worlds.

 BACKGROUND